icg-gravwaves/lisa_premerger_paper/README.md

 Our analysis was mainly performed using a combination of the [SCIAMA supercomputer](https://sciama.icg.port.ac.uk/) at the University of Portsmouth, and the [HAWK supercomputer](https://ligo.gravity.cf.ac.uk/guide/) at the University of Cardiff.

 ### Reproducing the analysis environment
-We plan to have a docker image, but we also provide instructions here so that if the user wants to use our work as a basis for development, that is possible
+We plan to have a docker image, but we also provide an environment file here so that if the user wants to use our work as a basis for development, that is possible.

-We have provided a [yaml file](install_reqs.yml), which can be used to create a conda environment for the analysis:
+The conda environment is defined in a [yaml file](install_reqs.yml), which can be used for the analysis:

 ```
 conda env create -f install_reqs.yml